OSGeo/gdal/gdal/doc/source/programs/gdaladdo.rst

 See the documentation of the :ref:`raster.gtiff` driver for further explanations on all those options.

-Setting blocksize in Geotiff overviewrs
+Setting blocksize in Geotiff overviews
 ---------------------------------------
 --config GDAL_TIFF_OVR_BLOCKSIZE <size>
 example --config GDAL_TIFF_OVR_BLOCKSIZE 256